min2ha/ukwa-site/content/target/60145/index.en.md

   "subject": null
 }

-# Independent: Facebook is 'destroying' society and making users feel 'vacant and empty', former exec says

 News article about comments made by Chamath Palihapitiya, who was the company’s vice president of user growth from 2007 to 2011, who believes facebook has had a negative impact on society